tomuxmon/xml-mut/readme.md

 ## CLI Usage Example

 When using CLI you need to suply a path to your XML mutation file.
-Next you decide if you want to specify XML files one by one and use [include command](#include-command) or scan the directory and use [scan command](#scan-command). if you need more help you can call with `--help` argument like shown below.
+Next you decide if you want to specify XML files one by one and use [include command](#include-command) or scan the directory and use [scan command](#scan-command).
+You can consult how to use CLI with a `help` call.

 ```bash
 xml-mut-cli --help